 In July 2010 Peter Sachs filed a petition for leave to appeal to the German High Court, and in June 2011, the High Court granted Peter Sachs’ petition for leave to appeal, noting that there were important legal issues at stake.
 After hearing oral argument in February 2012, on March 16, 2012, the High Court ultimately issued a decision vindicating Mr. Sach’s claims.

 Finally, in October 2012, the Museum returned 4,344 posters to Peter Sachs.
-Some of the posters will be retained by the Sachs family, others will be donated, and the remaining posters will be auctioned off through Guernsey's Auction house in New York and Christie’s Auction House in London.
+Most of the posters have been retained by the Sachs family, others will be donated, and the remaining posters have been auctioned off through Guernsey's Auction House in New York and Christie’s Auction House in London.

 The Hans Sachs Poster Case demonstrates the Firm’s commitment to seek positive resolutions without immediate resort to litigation, determination to uphold international law and hold governments accountable to their public obligations.
 Most importantly, it again demonstrates Osen LLC’s determination to pursue its clients’ claims vigorously and creatively to right grave historical wrongs.